-The JA Company of the Year Competition is conducted in all six JA operating regions around the world.
-In 2010, the first ever Africa Region JA Company of the Year Competition was held in Nairobi, Kenya and was made possible through sponsorship by Barclays which again sponsored the 2011 event in Accra, Ghana.
+The JA Company of the Year Competition is Africa's premier pitch competition for high school-aged youth.
+It is one of six competitions conducted by regions around the world.
+In 2010, the first ever Africa Region JA Company of the Year Competition was held in Nairobi, Kenya.

 The four stages of the competition are:

-This is a very important aspect of the competition because the judges can ask any questions about the company.
-Judges likely will probe company members on their understanding of how and why the company performed as it did, the general lessons they gained from the experience, and how these lessons might be applied in a new business context.
+The Board room experience mimics real life situations where business performance is scrutinized.
+Judges ask any questions about the company, probe company leaders on their understanding of how and why the company performed as it did, lessons learnedfrom the experience, and how these lessons might be applied in a new business context.

 A Companies must have been active in the local JA Company Program during the current school year or the year before.
 The local JA Company Program should be a Secondary/High School program, and not a Graduate/University program.